THOMASjosephCatalano/Autobiography/Dr. Thomas Catalano - The Collector/README.md

 >©-THOMAS-CATALANO-©<

 #note,I used "Dr. title" because of the proceeding fact of no Valid PhD when the wavelength-medical-instrument""my invention wasn't s implemented in 2019A.D.
-And the illegal and war crime encapsulating wave is still on and no blood splot birth-id,
+And the illegal and war crime encapsulating wave-function is still on and was being used on more people by late 2019A.D.;;;also still no blood splot birth-id's as mandatory certification ...
-in addition...no response from does treasons acts